 Skip to main content

-Booking forward contracts to hedge foreign exchange risk
+Booking forward payment contracts to manage foreign exchange risk

 Businesses of all sizes face exchange rate risk when conducting transactions in foreign currencies with partners such as companies, suppliers, customers, subsidiaries, or parent companies.